 Coastal communities often depend on the ocean as an important source of food and income.
 During your visit, you may have the opportunity to enjoy local seafood dishes and experience traditional coastal cuisine.

-However, the choices travelers make can directly influence marine ecosystems.
+However, the choices travellers make can directly influence marine ecosystems.
 Some seafood products come from species that are overfished or harvested using unsustainable methods.
-Choosing responsibly sourced seafood helps reduce pressure on vulnerable marine populations and supports long-term conservation efforts.
+Therefore, choosing responsibly sourced seafood helps reduce pressure on vulnerable marine populations and supports long-term conservation efforts.

 When wildlife is valued primarily for consumption or commercial products, economic incentives can encourage overharvesting.
-Over time, excessive fishing pressure may reduce populations of popular species and disrupt the natural balance of marine ecosystems.
+As a result, excessive fishing pressure may reduce populations of popular species and disrupt the natural balance of marine ecosystems.

 Local markets may offer souvenirs made from shells, coral, or other marine materials.
-While these items may appear harmless, their collection can contribute to habitat degradation and the removal of important natural resources.
+Although these items may appear harmless, their collection can contribute to habitat degradation and the removal of important natural resources.

-Visitors can help protect marine environments by avoiding products made from coral, protected species, or other wildlife-derived materials.
-Supporting sustainable local crafts instead provides economic benefits to communities without harming the ecosystems that make these destinations special.
+Instead, visitors can help protect marine environments by avoiding products made from coral, protected species, or other wildlife-derived materials.
+Supporting sustainable local crafts provides economic benefits to communities without harming the ecosystems that make these destinations special.

-By making thoughtful purchasing decisions, travelers can help create demand for conservation-friendly products and encourage sustainable practices throughout coastal communities.
+Furthermore, thoughtful purchasing decisions help create demand for conservation-friendly products and encourage sustainable practices throughout coastal communities.

 Marine wildlife is worth more alive!
 Biodiversity is essential for long-term sustainability of ecosystems, and selective harvesting and overfishing directly impact the numbers and variety of species in an area.